Learn about actual and potential costs

 How risky is the Ice & Snow Surface Treatments supply chain?

-The supply chain for ice and snow surface treatments carries an overall moderate level of risk, which weakens buyer power.
-Although the price of treatment products fluctuates in response to changing input costs, it is unlikely that any supply chain issues will pose a significant risk to product availability; therefore,...
+The supply chain for ice and snow surface treatments carries an overall moderate level of risk, which weakens buyer power by making suppliers less flexible on pricing.
+Although the price of ice and snow surface treatment products fluctuates in response to changing input costs, it is unlikely that any supply...
 Subscribe to learn more.